blaisedias/jivelite/README.new.visualisation.features.md

 * larger mydata.tgz files
 * the disk image cache exists in RAM file-system so consumes RAM

-One way to reduce the impact of the disk image cache is to remove images that will not be used from
+One way to reduce the impact of the disk image cache is to remove images that will not be used from subdirectories under
- * share/jive/applets/JogglerSkin/images/UNOFFICIAL/AnalogVUMeters/
+  * assets/visualisers
- * share/jive/applets/JogglerSkin/images/UNOFFICIAL/Spectrum/
+  * assets/resized (if any)

 Alternatively see `Resizing images prior to deployment` below.

 ## Resizing images prior to deployment
-It is possible to remove the need for resizing on the target system completely by running Jivelite on a desktop or laptop with the desired skin, selecting all images in VUMeter and Spectrum menus and then copying or moving the images from
+It is possible to remove the need for resizing on the target system completely by running Jivelite on a desktop or laptop with the desired skin, selecting all images in VU Meter and Spectrum menus and then copying or moving the images from

-`~/.jivelite/userpath/visucache`
+`~/.jivelite/userpath/resized_cache`

  to

- `jivelite/share/jive/primed-visu-images`
+ `jivelite/assets/resized`

 Doing this removes the negative impacts of
  * longer backup times
  * larger mydata.tgz files

 # Known issues
-* Jivelite gets stuck when trying to render the `Now Playing Views` menu if navigated to from `Home`->`Settings`->`Screen`->`Now Playing` .
-Unstick by entering now playing and then going back.
+Reesizing images on the target can produce stutters in the UI in the NowPlaying views.
-* Occasionally now playing view screen starts getting stacked.
-The trigger for this bug is not known at this point.
-When this bug triggers clicking on the `back` button `shifts` the view right rather then navigating back up the menu system.
-Pressing the `back` button repeatedly will eventually navigate back up the menu system.
+To a large extent this has been addressed by caching the output of resize operations so should occur just once Even with caching when loading a resized image consumes time, and results in a noticable delay.

 # Thanks
 Thanks to those involved in creating Jivelite,